jansche/ACodeOfConductFramework/README.md

 # Table of Content

-- [Code of Conduct Framework for Create: Series -- working document 1](#code-of-conduct-framework-for-devrel-events-working-document)
 - [What's the thing?
 Why do we need a Code of Conduct?
 We are all people with good intent only.](#whats-the-thing-why-do-we-need-a-code-of-conduct-we-are-all-people-with-good-intent-only.)
 - [Terminology](#terminology)